-She says she loves portraying feathered friends as her subject because of their freedom, individuality, majesty, and beauty.
+She loves choosing them as her subject because of their freedom, individuality, majesty, and beauty.

 Connection Between Birds and Art

-“I try to capture the uniqueness of my subjects by spending hours focusing on detail and try to bring that bird’s soul to life,” says Shelton.
+“I try to capture the uniqueness of my subjects by spending hours focusing on the details and bringing that bird’s soul to life.”

-“Each of my subjects has a story to tell, and I try to bring that story to life,” she adds.
+“Each of my subjects has a story to tell, and I try to bring that story to life.”

 Birds Provide Inspiration

 “I love their sense of freedom, their ability to see the world from above, their uniqueness, and different characteristics between the species.
 I also adore their beauty.”

 She regards birds as one of Mother Nature’s treasured jewels.

 “I’m quite fortunate to live in Australia and share the continent with a wonderland of diverse birdlife.”